 Baylab in the UK

-Bayer has opened its first Baylab in the UK.
+Bayer opened its first Baylab in the UK back in March 2017.
 Based in the beautiful waterside setting of Green Park, Reading, this free laboratory for schools offers state of the art equipment, intriguing experiments, and the chance to use innovative ideas to solve tasks and develop solutions.
-Covering key stages 1-5, it complements what the students learn at school and enables them to make their own unique discoveries.
+Covering key stages 2-5, it complements what the students learn at school and enables them to make their own unique discoveries.

 Why do we need Baylabs?

 Sound scientific expertise is essential for meeting the challenges of the future.
-That’s why Bayer is passionate about wakening an interest in science among young people at an early age and encouraging their development.
-We have spoken to hundreds of teachers in the UK, who tell us that they would like more time and facilities available to spend on practical science.
-And they want to take Science away from the ‘too difficult’ category by boosting the confidence of pupils from all backgrounds through experiences in the lab.
+That is why Bayer is passionate about wakening an interest in science among young people at an early age and encouraging their development.
+Having spoken to hundreds of teachers in the UK, they all say that they would like more time and facilities available to spend on practical science to allow them to take science away from the ‘too difficult’ category and boost the confidence of pupils through real hands-on experience.

 The Baylab Manager: Emma Schierbaum

-Emma worked as the head of science at the Queen Elizabeth Grammar Junior School in Wakefield as well in the secondary sector teaching science and chemistry to A level standard for five years.
-A biochemistry graduate from the University of York, Emma has also worked for multinational chemical company, Croda Chemicals, in Doncaster.
-Emma has worked closely with the Royal Institution to fit out the laboratory and design and adapt the Baylab’s first experiments.
-All Emma’s assistants in the Baylab have been DBS checked.
+Emma set up and launched the Baylab back in March 2017.
+She previously worked as the head of science at the Queen Elizabeth Grammar Junior School in Wakefield and in the wider secondary sector teaching science and chemistry to A level students.
+A biochemistry graduate from the University of York, she has also worked for multinational chemical company, Croda Chemicals, in Doncaster.

 Baylab and the Royal Institution

 Baylab experiments have been developed to support teachers with delivering the national curriculum and fill the ‘hands-on’ science gap that many teachers experience due to time and cost constraints.
-Baylab’s professional scientists guide young minds through state-of-the-art experiments which will see them get hands-on to extract their own DNA for a truly one-of-a-kind piece of jewellery, characterise the proteins of an enzyme and even try their hand as a formulation scientist.
+Baylab’s professional scientists guide young minds through state-of-the-art experiments which will see them get hands-on to extract their own DNA for a truly one-of-a-kind piece of jewellery and even try their hand as a formulation scientist.
 There are also plans to help teachers with their continuing professional development through workshops and resources.